Synthix-git/portfolio/Web-Development/README.md

 ## 🌐 `Web-Development/README.md`
 # 🌐 Web Development

-Web and frontend projects built with HTML, CSS, and JS (some React/Node).
+Frontend and web-based projects built using HTML, CSS, and JavaScript (some with React or Node.js).

 ## 📁 Projects
-- **PortfolioWebsite** — my personal web portfolio.
+- **PortfolioWebsite** — my personal web portfolio, live at [playmedusa.ovh/synthix](https://playmedusa.ovh/synthix).
-- **MedusaWebsite** — Play Medusa website.
+- **MedusaWebsite** — official Play Medusa website.
-- **GameTargetBlitz** — Visual aim browser game test project.
+- **GameTargetBlitz** — a visual browser aim game prototype focused on UI/UX and smooth feedback.
-- **XYZWebsite** — Website sold to TornosXYZ.pt -> Before information update.
+- **XYZWebsite** — website developed and sold to *TornosXYZ.pt* (before their rebranding).
+- **QBCore Item Generator** — a browser-based tool to quickly generate item configs for QBCore servers (HTML + JS utility app).

-> All builds and media are stored externally to keep the repo lightweight.
+> All media, assets, and large build files are stored externally to keep the repository lightweight.